 Vermentino is one of Italy's most promising white skinned grape varieties.
-In a culture where white wines, frequently innocuous and neutral, are often reminiscent of alcoholic mineral water, Vermentino is capable of fine expressions across a range of styles.
-From brisk, herbal and pithy; to viscous, peachy and powerful; Vermentino's wines are compelling due to an attractive meld of freshness and intensity.
+In a region mostly known for its red wines, Vermentino is capable of fine expressions across a range of styles.
+From brisk, herbal and pithy to viscous, peachy and powerful, Vermentino's wines are compelling due to an attractive meld of freshness and intensity.

 In Australia, Vementino's affinity for warm climatic conditions has not gone unnoticed.
 Experimental plantings are cropping up throughout the country's 'engine-room' zones, as well as warm, premium wine producing regions including the Barossa Valley and McLaren Vale.